 - Routing Table

-Based on this information, it can select the most cost-effective route to a destination efficiently and quickly and make sure that the route is not part of a routine cycle, which is chosen as the main route, called the successor.
-By storing the routing information of neighboring routers, the network is redesigned more quickly in the event of a connection error or other topology modification.
+Based on this information, it can select the most cost-effective route to a destination efficiently and quickly and make sure that the way is not part of a regular cycle, which is chosen as the main route, called the successor.
+By storing the routing information of neighboring routers, the network is redesigned more quickly in case of a connection error or other topology modification.

 In this case, the routing information is moved using the transport protocol.
-The EIGRP transmission defines a reliable protocol for broadcasting, validating, and requesting to ensure that reception and routing information is properly distributed to all neighboring routers.
+The EIGRP transmission defines a reliable protocol for broadcasting, validating, and requesting that reception and routing information be distributed appropriately to all neighboring routers.

-When changes occur in topologies, it uses DUAL (common update algorithm) to provide fast convergence between routers and distributes its routing tables to neighboring routers in alternative ways.
+When changes occur in topologies, it uses DUAL (standard update algorithm) to provide fast convergence between routers and distributes its routing tables to neighboring routers in alternative ways.

 1. What is VLAN

 2. What is RIP